 Puppies or kittens under six months of age are the most susceptible.
-Dogs and cats over six months are quite resistant and may become asymptomatic carriers, keeping the organism in the cattery or kennel.
+Dogs and cats over six months are more resistant and may become asymptomatic carriers, keeping the organism in the cattery or kennel.

-Campylobacter Symptoms in Dogs
+Campylobacter Symptoms in Dogs and Cats

-Clinical signs can include vomiting and watery diarrhea that contains mucus and sometimes blood.
+Campylobacter symptoms in dogs and cats can include vomiting and watery diarrhea that contains mucus and sometimes blood.
 Other possible symptoms include cramping, abdominal pain and fever.

-Campylobacter Treatment Dog
+Campylobacter Treatment Dog and Cat

 - Antibiotics such as Azithromycin (Zithromax®) or erythromycin are the best choice for eliminating the symptoms if it’s given early in the illness.